Celebrate St. Patrick's Day with an Irish Poetry Form!

 Here's one you can attempt today: the Dechnad Cummaisc.

 How to write a Dechnad Cummaisc

 This short-as-you-like-it Irish poetry form has only THREE main rules.
-If you tried to read about the form in a text book, you’d probably cross it off the list of things you want to try (I know from experience -it’s why I ignored the form for so long!).
-Take a look at the textbook explanation below:
+If you tried to read about the form in a textbook, you'd probably cross it off the list of things you want to try (I know from experience -it's why I ignored the form for so long!).

 But when you break it down, rule by rule, and follow it up with some examples, it's clear the Dechnad Cummaisc isn't complicated and can make you exercise creativity in different ways.